Ford E-Transit electric van review (2025)

 • Well equipped as standard

-Cost per mile of actually running the E-Transit will vary with your electricity tariff, and how you charge it; the public charging network can be much more expensive.
+The cost per mile rate of running the E-Transit will vary with your electricity tariff, and how you charge it; the public charging network will be much more expensive than doing so at home or back at base.
 If you choose wisely, however, you should still find the same distance cheaper in one of these than it would be in a diesel van.

 On top of this, servicing costs are lower – there are fewer moving parts to worry about – and consumables such as brake pads and discs should last longer if you make the best possible use of the regeneration process.